 You do not have to be a member to attend our events.
 Simply turn up on the evening for a taster of what we can offer.
-Please note we may occasionally ask for an entrance fee to cover the expenses of particular speakers.

 Click here to download a poster of the high-lights of our January – April programme